explodinglabs/explodinglabs.github.io/_airflow/2018-03-06-hide-globals-from-imports.markdown

 Airflow then comes along and finds them.

-When importing that file however, as you do when unit testing, it's not ideal to have those global objects to be created.
+When importing that file however, as you do when unit testing, it's not ideal to have those global objects created.

-The solution is to protect that code by placing a predicate before it:
+The solution is to protect that code by preceding it with a predicate:

 ```python
 if __name__ == 'unusual_prefix_my_module':